henri/spb/README.md

     * [Brave Browser](https://brave.com/)
       * built in [Tor](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) client
       * built in [Snowflake](https://support.brave.app/hc/en-us/articles/9059440641421-What-is-the-Snowflake-extension) extension (contribute to the Tor network)

+> These projects and SPB are non-exclusive - many are able to be used together - get synigetic and combine Cubes and Tails for exammple.

 Is this list incomplete?
 If you know of a privacy focused system missing from this list [let me know](https://github.com/henri/spb/discussions).